bfut/unvivtool/cli/README.md

 # unvivtool - command-line interface
-unvivtool is a VIV/BIG decoder/encoder for uncompressed BIGF, BIGH, and BIG4 archives.
+unvivtool is a VIV/BIG decoder/encoder for BIGF, BIGH, and BIG4 archives.

 Purported VIV/BIG archives can contain faulty or manipulated header information. unvivtool is designed to validate and recover data as much as possible.